 Skip to content

 It’s kind of a myth, even among some practitioners, that once we take a certain probiotic product we then have those particular strains inside us for life.
-But in reality, most strains have been demonstrated to colonise in the gut for up to a couple of weeks.
+In reality, most strains have been demonstrated to colonise in the gut for up to a couple of weeks, during which time they improve the intestinal environment, and encourage the recovery of our natural gut flora.
 To learn more, check out Probiotic Myths.

 The most important consideration when selecting a probiotic is to find a formulation containing strains that have been clinically trialled to help whichever health condition you're struggling with.
-For example, one might take Lactobacillus acidophilus NCFM® for IBS and abdominal cramping1; or the strain Saccharomyces boulardii for diarrhoea2.
-Healthcare professionals can read more about Saccharomyces boulardii on the Probiotics Database.
+For example, one might take Lactobacillus acidophilus NCFM® for IBS and abdominal cramping1 or the strain Saccharomyces boulardii for diarrhoea2.

 This demonstrates that taking a high quality probiotic of a specific strain or multiple strains, can increase the other types of friendly bacteria in the same area of the body.
 So there is no need to rotate different probiotics in order to get more diversity of your friendly bacteria.

-The value of clinical trials is vital to show the strength and the quality of the strains of good bacteria that are aimed to flourish in a particular area of the body.
+The results of clinical trials are vital to show the strength and the quality of the strains of good bacteria that are aimed to flourish in a particular area of the body.
 You should look for probiotic strains which are supported by credible research and gold standard clinical trials when buying a supplement.

 Probiotics can play an important part of any natural health regime.
 Whether someone is looking to alleviate specific symptoms, or just hoping to give their health a bit of a boost, then probiotics can be helpful.
 Because of some of the unfavourable lifestyle factors that compromise our gut flora it is often necessary to replenish our probiotic colonies on an ongoing basis, and supplementation is perhaps the easiest way to do so.